Goenvim/FlexingUSB/README.md

    - Verifies disk is external before any operation

 2. **Explicit Confirmation**:
-   - Requires typing "CONFIRM" before destructive operations
+   - Simple y/n confirmation before destructive operations
    - Shows detailed information about what will be erased

 3. **Dry Run Mode**: